Bjarrrne/ezgal/README.md

 * No login, user management or sharing functions planned as of yet
 * Login and HTTPS should be done via the reverse proxy of your choice, e.g. Traefik

-## Prerequisites
+## Prerequisites (for non-docker setups)
+* Server with
+ * imagemagick and the necessary delegates installed
+ * ufraw
+ * exiv2
 * PHP with
  * SQLite3 installed
- * imagick installed
+ * imagick extension installed
-   * for RAW the according delegates will have to be installed.
-Still working on the best options here.
-Here it is argued that extracting preview images instead of converting is much faster: https://benjaminhorn.io/code/extracting-thumbnails-from-camera-raw-files-cr2-and-nef-with-php/
  * --enable-exif flag set

  ## Is this safe to use for public galleries?